 Take care of your teeth

-It appears there is a connection between oral health and cardiovascular health.
+It appears that there is a connection between oral health and cardiovascular health.
 Poor oral hygiene has been shown to increase the risk of cardiovascular problems later in life.
-Therefore, it can be very worthwhile to take care of your teeth in the best way possible to simultaneously give your heart some care.
+Therefore, it can be very worthwhile to take care of your teeth in the best way to simultaneously give your heart some care.

 Take care of your liver